youpy/Hoover.js/README.md

 # Hoover.js

 A JavaScript library to play hoover sound on Web Audio API.
-It is (almost) compatible with OscillatorNode.
+It is (almost) compatible with OscillatorNode API.

 ## See also